-A. Basic Law Enforcement Training (BLET)

-The BLET curriculum is a limited admission program, and is generally offered two times a year at the Leland Center.
-Interested applicants must meet the following requirements:

-- 1. Submit an Admissions Application. - 2.
-Submit a medical examination release from a physician licensed to practice in North Carolina.

-- 3. Submit a sponsorship letter. - Submit a copy of an official final high school transcript (showing actual graduation date), a GED®, or Adult High School Equivalency Diploma. - Submit a background check covering the period beginning with one's 18th birthday until the time of admission from the Clerk of Superior Court of the applicant's county of residence. - 6.
+- A. Basic Law Enforcement Training (BLET) The BLET curriculum is a limited admission program, and is generally offered two times a year at the Leland Center.
+Interested applicants must meet the following requirements: - 1.
+Submit an Admissions Application. - 2.
+Submit a medical examination release from a physician licensed to practice in North Carolina. - 3.
+Submit a sponsorship letter. - 4.
+Submit a copy of an official final high school transcript (showing actual graduation date), a GED®, or Adult High School Equivalency Diploma. - 5.
+Submit a background check covering the period beginning with one's 18th birthday until the time of admission from the Clerk of Superior Court of the applicant's county of residence. - 6.
 Be at least 20 years of age. - 7.
 Place out of or satisfactorily complete ENG-002 (Transition English), or equivalent, prior to enrollment in the program via the reading placement test (regardless of previous college-level English credit). - 8.
 Have no felony or Misdemeanor B convictions. - 9.
-Interview with and gain the approval of the Director of the BLET program to enter the program of study. - B. Nursing and Allied Health Programs In addition to meeting the College entrance requirements, students applying for admission to Nursing and Allied Health programs must meet program specific requirements.
-Space is limited, and selection criteria vary between programs.
-Competitive admission programs include Associate Degree Nursing, Practical Nursing, and Phlebotomy.
+Interview with and gain the approval of the Director of the BLET program to enter the program.

+B. Health Sciences Programs

+In addition to meeting the College entrance requirements, students applying for admission to Health Sciences programs must meet program specific requirements.
+Space is limited, and selection criteria may vary between programs.